siyelo/blog/README.markdown

 rake watch      # Watches source/ and sass/ for changes and regenerates rake preview    # Watches, and mounts a webserver at http://localhost:4000
 ```
+#### Publishing

+1. Generate the required HTML/XML files (rake generate)
+2. Commit and push to origin/master
+3. Push to Heroku (siyelo-blog)

 ## What is Octopress?